kaleberick/movie-project/Shiny App/README.md

 # Shiny App Instructions

+If you are trying to recreate this app on your own, you will need to run the code in the Data directory first to collect all of the necessary data.
+Once you have done that, you can use the code in this directory to compile the completed app.

 There are two R files here.
 The first and most relevant is called "app.R".

 ### Running the Shiny App Locally